JamesSullivan1/JamesSullivan1.github.io/_posts/2015-07-16-async-signal-unsafe.md

 programs use signals heavily.
 This sort of thing isn't acceptable in these contexts.

-At the end of the day, it's probably `better' to not use async-signal-unsafe functions or locks at all in your code.
+At the end of the day, it's probably 'better' to not use async-signal-unsafe functions or locks at all in your code.
 (Instead, try to just use the limited set of functions, use lock-free data structures, etc).
 If this isn't feasible (and sometimes it isn't), it's